 This alliance worked on the topic of fatigue in the workplace, its effects on

-employees' safety and health and issues employers should consider when
+employees and safety and health and issues that employers should consider when

-scheduling employees for long work shifts.
-As there are no consensus standards
+scheduling employees' work shifts.
+As there are no consensus standards for

 evaluate the science behind workplace fatigue and whether it's potential to